jfray/smores/README.md

 * `python manage.py rqworker` will process whatever is currently in the queue
 * `python manage.py rqstats` will provide you information on what's in the queue
 * `rq empty <default|failed>` will clear the specified queue
-* django_rq is configured via your `smack.settings` file.
+* django_rq is configured via your `smores.settings` file.
 A minimal configuration looks like this:

 ```    RQ_QUEUES = {
       'default': {